Corporate Governance

 Short-term performance-linked remuneration system

-Evaluation factors Company-wide performance Consolidated net income, consolidated ROE, consolidated ROIC, consolidated ordinary income before inventory valuation
+Evaluation factors Company-wide performance Consolidated net income, consolidated ROE, consolidated ROIC, etc.

-Divisional performance Divisional ordinary income, divisional ROIC, divisional ordinary income before inventory valuation
+Divisional performance Divisional operating income, divisional ROIC, etc.

 SDGs Evaluation of the level to which activity targets in the six materiality issues set out in our long-term management vision were achieved (weighting is approximately 10% of total short-term performance-linked remuneration)

-Individual performance Mainly qualitative evaluation of important initiatives, etc., not reflected in company-wide or divisional performances for a single fiscal year (weighting is approximately 10% of total short-term performance-linked remuneration)
+Individual performance Mainly qualitative evaluation of important initiatives, etc., not reflected in company-wide, divisional performance and SDGs evaluation for a single fiscal year (weighting is approximately 10% of total short-term performance-linked remuneration)

 Evaluation period Single fiscal year